moikkasisu/app1/README.md

-# app1 - Reminder app by moi
+# app1 - Reminder app
-to add reminder items/ tasks, manage through All Reminder List to carry out CRUD operations.
+Moi use it to add reminder items/ tasks, manage all through All Reminder List / carry out CRUD operations.

 © 2020 FSJ